meant-ion/TuringMod/README.md

 	= !suggestionlist: gets a comma separated list of all suggestions made to improve the bot and posts them in chat

 	- !followage: returns the amount of time that a user has been following the stream.
 Currently says it in the chatroom, not whispers.
-				  Would need to have the bot verified as a bot on Twitch to do so.
+				  Would need to have the bot verified as a bot on Twitch to do so (for whispers).
 				  * Verification currently in progress

 	- !lurk: sets a user as a "lurker" where they will be gone for a bit along with holding a messgae for